Fredrum/rpi_v4l2_tests/README.md

 then if you go to the bottom of the test printout you might see a line that looks something like this,
 `test VIDIOC_EXPBUF: OK (Not Supported)`

 If you get this 'not supported' message, then you'll have the same problem as I had as the systems camera driver won't allow for streaming.
-The solution involves making a small addition to the raspberry kernel camera driver and if you haven't done anything like that before (I hadn't) you'll need to do read up a little on how to build and install one of the drivers.
+The solution involves making a small addition to the raspberry kernel camera driver and if you haven't done anything like that before (I hadn't) you'll need to read up a little on how to build and install one of the drivers.
 It's totally doable though!
 You'll start by downloading the full kernel tree which might take a while so you might want kick that download off soon! :)
 The source file you must edit is
-`drivers/staging/vc04_services/bcm2835-camera/bcm2835-camera/bcm2835-camera.c`
+`../drivers/staging/vc04_services/bcm2835-camera/bcm2835-camera/bcm2835-camera.c`
 add a line like this
 `.vidioc_expbuf			= vb2_ioctl_expbuf,`
 in struct v4l2_ioctl_ops camera0_ioctl_ops, eg just after ".vidioc_dqbuf = vb2_ioctl_dqbuf," somewhere around line 1481.